 To behave in accordance with ethical principles, act in honesty, fairness and in good faith.

 To remain impartial and to conduct oneself in the interests of others and to ensure that any personal views and convictions do not compromise ethical principles, or official duties.

 To take responsibility for one’s decisions, actions and their consequences.

-To continue to respect the diversity, equality, dignity, worth and privacy of all persons.
-We must at all times promote a high level of professionalism towards decisions and actions to make sure those are upheld, through mandates and objectives.
+To continue to respect the diversity, equality, dignity, worth and privacy of all people.
+We should at all times promote a high level of professionalism towards decisions and actions to make sure these are upheld, through mandates and objectives.

-For society and the world to live in sync and harmony with each other it is important we all live by the same rules.
+For society and the world to live in sync and in harmony with each other, it is important we all live by the same rules.
 (Source: https://www.who.int)